jsc723/jscript/README.md

 };
 ```

-Note that you must use an extra pair of parathesis on the condition.
+Note that you must use an extra pair of parathesis around the condition.

 And you can use the statement `break;` to jump out from the inner-most while/for block.